adelriosantiago/adelriosantiago-blog/dropbox-continuous-deployment/eng.md

  - Finally, to link your Apache folder to the actual Dropbox folder create a soft-link from /var/www/html/yoursite to $HOME/Dropbox/yoursite.

 Now you can invite your team and start developing websites together.

+Bear in mind that by using Dropbox you are losing the chances to resolve conflicts like in GIT, so far Dropbox only creates a conflicted copy of your work that you will have to merge manually or with a merging tool. ~~Also, bear in mind that with Dropbox there is no way to go back in history. **Once you lose a file version, its gone, forever**.~~ A very nice feature that seems to be added recently allows you to go back in history, but still, bear in mind that Dropbox is not a replacement of GIT.

 <hidden>fast drafting</hidden>